 5 min read

-In 2020, more than any other year, ESG has emerged as a key topic in a world dominated by COVID-19, election cycles, and social justice conversations.
-Why should corporate teams care about embracing ESG?
+In 2020, more than any other year, ESG emerged as a critical topic in a world dominated by COVID-19, election cycles, and social justice conversations.
+So why should corporate teams care about embracing ESG?
 In Sustainable Success: The Rise of ESG and How to Prepare for the Future, we dig into the impact of ESG and how your team can adapt to today’s rapidly-evolving environment.

 ESG: Why Does It Matter?